Diabetes MODY, short for Maturity Onset Diabetes of the Young, has formally been recognised as type 5 diabetes.

 Why is MODY inherited so easily?

-MODY is directly caused by the change in a single gene, and all children of an affected parent have a 50 per cent chance of inheriting this gene, and consequently developing MODY themselves.
+MODY is caused by a change in a single gene.
+Each child of an affected parent has a 50 per cent chance of inheriting the gene and developing MODY.

 What are the different types of MODY?